claustres/meanio-tutorial-1/README-en.md

 ### Prerequisites

 To simplify my life I used to use pre-packaged solutions for the development or production infrastructure.
-For MEAN.IO I use those [Bitnami] (https://bitnami.com/stack/mean) available in Windows, Linux Ubuntu or type cloud like Amazon.
-They also have the advantage of integrating Apache, an administration tool for MongoDB named [RockMongo] (https://github.com/iwind/rockmongo) and [Git] (http://git-scm.com/ download /) you will need to MEAN.IO.
-Currently I work with v0.12.4 Node.js, MongoDB v3.0.3, v0.5 MEAN.IO.
+For MEAN.IO I use those of [Bitnami] (https://bitnami.com/stack/mean) available for Windows, Linux Ubuntu or cloud platforms like Amazon.
+They also have the advantage of integrating Apache, an administration tool for MongoDB named [RockMongo] (https://github.com/iwind/rockmongo) and [Git] (http://git-scm.com/ download /) you will need for MEAN.IO.
+Currently I work with Node.js v0.12.4, MongoDB v3.0.3, MEAN.IO v0.5.

-Some dependencies MEAN.IO use [node-gyp] (https://github.com/TooTallNate/node-gyp) (such as MongoDB drivers) must therefore have prerequisites in Python Version 2.7.x and a C ++ compiler GCC as Linux or Microsoft Visual Studio C ++ under Windows.
+Some dependencies MEAN.IO use [node-gyp] (https://github.com/TooTallNate/node-gyp) (such as MongoDB drivers) therefore you must have Python Version 2.7.x and a C ++ compiler such as GCC on Linux or Microsoft Visual Studio C ++ on Windows.

-The tool used by MEAN.IO to perform the different tasks necessary for the development, testing and production start is [gulp] (http://gulpjs.com/).
-It should also install [Bower] (http://bower.io/) for dependency management front-end side of npm being used Node.js backend side.
+The tool used by MEAN.IO to perform the different tasks necessary for the development, testing and production is [gulp] (http://gulpjs.com/).
+You must also install [Bower] (http://bower.io/) for front-end side dependency management,npm being used for the backend side.
 So you will proceed as follows:
 `` `
 npm install -g gulp
 npm install -g bower
 `` `

-Although it is possible to clone the GitHub directly deposit MEAN.IO, it is advisable to go through the dedicated command-line tool named [mean-cli] (https://www.npmjs.com/package/ mean-cli) by installing it via:
+Although it is possible to clone directly the GitHub MEAN.IO repository, it is advisable to go through the dedicated command-line tool named [mean-cli] (https://www.npmjs.com/package/ mean-cli) and install it via:
 `` `
 npm install -g mean-cli
 `` `